-A desktop valuation exercise was carried out in year with a valuation date of 31 March 2021.
+A desktop valuation exercise was carried out in year with a valuation date of 31 March 2022.
 Although, the pandemic and the measures taken to tackle COVID-19 continue to affect economies and real estate markets globally as at the valuation date some property markets have started to function again.
 With transaction volumes and other relevant evidence returning to levels where an adequate quantum of market evidence exists upon which to base opinions of value.
 Accordingly, the valuation is not reported as being subject to 'material valuation uncertainty' as defined by VPS 3 and VPGA 10 of the RICS Valuation - Global Standards.

-Of the £19.5m net book value of land and buildings subject to valuation by the Valuer, £4.1m relates to land and £15.1m relates to specialised assets valued on a depreciated replacement cost basis.
+Of the £20.2m net book value of land and buildings subject to valuation by the Valuer, £4.3m relates to land and £15.6m relates to specialised assets valued on a depreciated replacement cost basis.
 Here the valuer bases their assessment on the cost to the Trust of replacing the service potential of the assets. £0.3m relates to non specialised assets and these are valued at Existing Use Value (EUV).

-Land values include £1,050k for non-operational land at Ludlow.
+Land values include £1,103k for non-operational land at Ludlow.

-BCIS indices, provided to the Trust by the Valuation Office Agency were used to reflect changes in value of other assets with the Net Book Value of £2.2m
+BCIS indices, provided to the Trust by the Valuation Office Agency were used to reflect changes in value of other building assets with the Net Book Value of £3.3m and that are over a year old increasing the Net Book value to £3.5m.
+Those Building assets purchased in year have not been revalued with most assets procured in the last guarter of 2021/22.

-Land and buildings revaluation amounted no change in the value of land and an increase of £641k for buildings, a decrease for indexation using BCIS indices of £20k.
-Revaluation values overall increased by 4.3% for buildings and a decrease for BCIS buildings' indexation of -0.9%.
-An impairment was charged to the I&E in 2018/19 and £19k of this revaluation has partially reversed (see note 6 - Impairment of assets -£19k).
+Land and buildings revaluation amounted to a change in the value of land of £205k and an increase of £1,417k for buildings, an increase for indexation using BCIS indices of £222k.
+Revaluation values overall increased by 7.9% for buildings and for buildings that were indexed the BCIS indices was 6.7%.
+An impairment of £247k was charged to the revaluation reserve in relation to the desktop valuation by the District valuer and £188k was charged to I&E (see note 6 - Impairment of assets £435k).

-The gross carrying amount of fully depreciated assets still in use was £2.3m.
+The gross carrying amount of fully depreciated assets still in use was £3.1m.

-Indexation of 0.8% was applied to equipment assets with a net book value of £30k and an economic life greater than 10 years, being 2 assets resulting in an increase of £2k.
+Indexation of 2.7% was applied to equipment assets with a net book value of £30k and an economic life greater than 10 years, being 3 assets resulting in an increase of £9k.